July 4. Today's Birthdays

 NAMES

-Statesman of the Republic of Kazakhstan Alik SHPEKBAYEV was born in 1957 in Almaty region.
+Statesman and public figure Alik SHPEKBAYEV was born in 1957 in Almaty region.
 He is a graduate of the Chimkent special police school of the Interior Ministry of the USSR, Karaganda Higher School of the Interior Ministry of the USSR, and Academy of Interior Ministry of Russia.
 Throughout his professional career he served in Kazakhstani law-enforcement agencies.
 During the last couple of years he was the Chairman of the Kazakh Anti-Corruption Agency.

-Deputy of Majilis, the lower chamber of the Kazakh Parliament of the 7th convocation and member of the Committee on economic reforms and regional development Samat AKISHEV was born in 1963 in Kostanay region.
+Deputy of Majilis, the lower chamber of the Kazakh Parliament, and member of the Committee on economic reforms and regional development Samat AKISHEV was born in 1963 in Kostanay region.
 He is a graduate of the Rudnensk Industrial Institute and the Moscow Mining Institute.
 He joined the lower chamber of the Kazakh Parliament in January 2021.

 Chief of the Prosecution Service of the Prosecutor-General's Office of the Republic of Kazakhstan Serik SHALABAYEV was born in 1965 in Mangistau region.
 He is a graduate of the Al-Farabi Kazakh State University.
 He was appointed to his recent post in March 2019.